mongabay/fire-water-chart/README.md

 The application is built using [React](https://reactjs.org/) and the framework [Next.js](https://nextjs.org/).
 The styles use [Sass](https://sass-lang.com/) and the [Bootstrap](https://getbootstrap.com/) framework.

 A continuous deployment system is in place.
-Each time you push to the `master` branch, the application is deployed in GitHub Pages through a GitHub Action defined in `.github/workflows/build.yml`.
+Each time you push to the `main` branch, the application is deployed in GitHub Pages through a GitHub Action defined in `.github/workflows/build.yml`.
 You can see the status of the build in the “Actions” tab of the repository on GitHub.